spydersweb/spydersweb-test-mhil/README.md

 # Must Have Ideas Ltd - Demo App

 A very basic demonstation app using CakePHP to create a list of albums with simple CRUD operations.
-For this demonstations the app_local.php file has been deployed to version control which otherwise would not be included.
+For this demonstation the app_local.php file has been deployed to version control which otherwise would not be included.

 # Setup
 We are using a local version of MySql running on port 3306 and so no configuration is required other than to setup a new user and grant the privileges on the newly created schema and tables.